 COSM 2 “Cultural Entrepreneurship and Sustainability Management” is a 5 ECTS MA level course that provides an international and cross-disciplinary perspective on sustainability values and practical dimensions of cultural managers’ work.
 There are three central domains of cultural producers’ activities discussed in the course: festivals, and local communities-oriented productions and other independent entrepreneurial initiatives in rural and urban environments.

 This course can be selected as a separate unit or as a second part of the whole COSM series of three courses (15 ECTS).
 This is the revised version of the course that went through the pilot stage of testing in Spring 2021 and was highly evaluated by all participants.
 As a blended learning process, it comprises of (a) 4 sessions with international and Finnish guest lecturers, facilitated by the host lecturer of the course, Dr Marcin Poprawski; (b) the access to the interactive Hoodle platform with the content to be studied by participants.
 The platform gives access to literature files, video materials, and digital sources.
 Webinars 1 and 4 are organised in the classroom of Humak UAS in Helsinki and broadcasted life online as a zoom session.
 Webinars 2 and 3 are entirely online zoom webinars.

-The second edition of COSM courses will start in September 2021 (with the registration deadline of 26.09.21 for the second course).
+The third edition of COSM 2 course will start 3.3.2022 (with the registration deadline of 21.2.2022 for the second course).
 You can register on Humak University Open University Web Shop.
 Contact Us to get more information!

 Amongst carefully selected and invited experts and guest lecturers who share their experience and knowledge through COSM 2 are inspiring individuals from Finland, Poland, the United Kingdom, Jamaica, Philippines.
 They represent experience of work in Asia, Australia, Europe, and the Caribbean.

 Rebecca Finkel (Queen Margaret University Edinburgh, UK)